KoraSHughes/SignToSpeech/README.md

 The purpose is to be a sort of google-translate for various sign languages.

 ### Phases:<ol>
-<li>Find a hand tracking software/device that can collect data
-            a) ideally should be able to export it to a usable format at the click of a button</li>
+<li>Find a hand tracking software/device that can collect data (ideally should be able to export it to a usable format at the click of a button)</li>
 <li>Define model and test parameters for current [stage]</li>
 <li>Set classification structure to word strings</li>
 <li>Use text-to-speech to say string out loud</li>